AngleProtocol/angle-docs/other/amo.md

 Management of AMOs across different chains differs depending on their type.
 Some of them are managed by [the governance multisig](../governance/angle-dao.md#🗳-voting) on the corresponding chain.
 Others are managed fully automatically via trustless smart contracts.

 {% hint style="info" %}
-As of May 2023, the protocol only has protocol-owned liquidity AMOs live in production.
+As of July 2023, the protocol only has protocol-owned liquidity AMOs live in production.
 {% endhint %}

 ### Protocol-owned Liquidity